Pregnant workers and those on maternity leave are afforded particular employment law protections.

 By selecting an employee for redundancy on the basis of pregnancy and maternity, this would be classed as an automatically unfair reason.
 To avoid any potential discriminatory effects, it is often a good idea to use criteria that are largely objective and measurable and do not in themselves discriminate against certain individuals or groups, including new and expectant mothers.

 However, as an employer, you have a fair amount of flexibility in determining which redundancy selection criteria to use.
 This could include, for example:

 - An employee’s standard of work and/or performance

 - An employee’s attendance record and/or disciplinary record.

 That said, even with some objective redundancy criteria, caution must still be exercised, for example, when using an employee’s attendance record this must not include absences relating to pregnancy and maternity.

 You could also apply the last-in-first out method, although this has been largely discredited as a sole means of selection for redundancy because of its potential to indirectly discriminate against younger people or women who tend to have shorter periods of employment.

 It is also absolutely essential to remember that you must still consider if there are any suitable alternative vacancies available, giving the mother priority over other individuals before making them redundant.

-What are the risks of making a new or expectant mother redundant?
+Legal risks of making a new or expectant mother redundant

 As long as you adopt a fair selection process, the risk of being exposed to a tribunal claim for discrimination or unfair dismissal when making a new or expectant mother redundant is relatively minimal.
 However, you should always retain a clear paper trail, explaining your decision-making process from start to finish, including what consideration has been given to suitable alternative work.